SESYNC-ci/syllabi/CONTRIBUTING.md

 > `https://sesync-ci.github.io/syllabi/YYYY/MM/DD/title.html`

-To truly preview a page offline, it is necessary to run [Jekyll](https://jekyllrb.com) in a local clone of this repository.
-The followin command will locally host the page and tell you the address.
+To preview a page offline, it is necessary to run [Jekyll](https://jekyllrb.com) in a local clone of this repository.
+The following command will locally host the page, by default at http://127.0.0.1:4000, until the process is killed.

 > `jekyll serve --baseurl=''`